As time goes on and we answer sales questions from prospects, it seems that some questions are asked a lot more commonly than others.

 The above two components are all that needs to be done on the user's workstation, all of which is installed and readied by our DraftLogic Electrical Client install (assuming AutoCAD is already installed).
 Our client install is pretty 'thin', i.e. not big and not complicated.
 The Client install takes only two to five minutes.

 The last software component is the common resources, which can be installed either on one of the DraftLogic Electrical user's workstations, a separate workstation, or a real server.
 This is our 'Server' install, which only needs to be run once for the entire site.
 In any case, the DraftLogic Electrical Server components do not need to have their own dedicated machine, we can function with other shared applications as long as the computer has sufficient CPU, RAM, HD, and network bandwidth to be able to meet all the needs it is to serve.
 Where the client site does not have a preexisting SQL Server they desire to be used, our install will automatically install and configure the free Microsoft SQL Server Express 2005.
 We keep all our data therein, including the four expert system libraries and all the data about the blocks and layers and everything else that the application stores in database form.
 In addition to the SQL server, we have a number of folders that hold files that the client workstations need access to.
 These are things like AutoCAD block definitions, images for luminaires, and the like.
 The DraftLogic Electrical Server install takes five to fifteen minutes to run depending on the speed of the machine the install is being run on.

 To support all the above, the client workstations need to be able to 'see' and have appropriate read/write permissions to the DraftLogic Electrical Server directory and subdirectories over the local area network.

-Please call us at 780-906-2888 or send a message with any questions you have about how DraftLogic Electrical can be set up at your location.
+Please send a message with any questions you have about how DraftLogic Electrical can be set up at your location.

 ConEst IntelliBid Integration